 In the 1960s and 1970s the market became even more popular attracting not only tourists from around the world but also local residents from outside the Oud-Zuid district in Amsterdam who came looking for a koopje (bargain) or special or exotic items that could not be found anywhere else in the city.
 The locals have a saying which goes, "if you can't find it in the Albert Cuyp, then it doesn't exist or it has not been invented yet".

-also become a place where you can meet with friends for a nice cup of coffee and enjoy the lively atmosphere around you.
+Today the Albert Cuyp street market is not only a place where you can find good bargains or exotic goods.
+It has also become a place where you can meet with friends for a nice cup of coffee and enjoy the lively atmosphere around you.

 At the Albert Cuyp you can also try some of the typically Dutch delicacies, such as stroopwaffels (a sort of treacle waffel) or the Hollandse Nieuwe Haring in one of the stalls you will find along the street.